|

 Robert Stephenson — buried in a churchyard in Eccles

 Civil Engineer and a native of Northumberland.
-But not the same one who first springs to mind.
+Brother of George.

 Why the University of Manchester at Whitworth Street may be haunted